Written by Michael Mantz, M.D.

 CEO: I have never seen a patient make a complete recovery from a mood disorder that was a direct straight line towards health.

-In fact, any patient who would recover really quickly from a mood disorder without encountering any bumps along the way (called a “rush to health”) was a sign to prepare for a possible major setback coming up soon.
+In fact, any patient who would recover really quickly from a mood disorder without encountering any bumps along the way (called a “rush to health”) was most often a sign to prepare for a major setback coming up soon.

 Side Bar: NTE – Cycle = (Negative Thought – Emotion Cycle) A mind-pattern in which your negative thoughts trigger a negative emotional response, which in turn generates more intense negative thinking.
 It’s a self-perpetuating cycle of mental suffering.

 During the 1st part of the recovery phase from a mood disorder, our moods tend to vacillate frequently between higher & lower mood days.

 When you encounter a lower mood day, your HCR may kick into high gear and prolong your low mood states by activating intense negative thinking & memories that can trigger a self-perpetuating NTE – Cycle.

 This can create a frustrating 1 step forward – 1 step backward (the Disheartening Hokey-Pokey pattern) which can lead to a sense of hopelessness.

 This sequence of maladaptive mind-patterns can quickly stall out your recovery process and lead to a regress back into dysfunctional levels of mental functioning.

 Put yourself into the character in the following vignette.
 Read it like you are an actor or actress learning to play a role.

 You recently recovered from having both panic & generalized anxiety disorders.